 Unlimited Power (Su): This Limit Break allows the superhero to juice up his superpowers without expending power points.
 For a duration of 1 round + 1 round per four freelancer levels after 1st, the superhero doesn’t expend power points when activating or sustaining his superpowers.
 This limit break requires only a swift action.

 Advantages and Complications (Ex)

 At 1st level, a superhero can buy Ads and Comps, as they’re called for short.
 They are little extras that aren’t quite feats and certainly aren’t powers, but nevertheless have a real effect on his life.
 Ads can be material, like an indestructible costume, or extremely ephemeral, like a boost to his good name.
 Comps are, as their name implies, not flaws or hindrances, but things that make his life a little more complicated.
-A dependent family member or loved-one, for example, complicates his life, as does a strong dislike of guns. .
-If the superhero’s group is playing with traits and drawbacks, a superhero can choose two 1- or 2-point advantages for free, with a drawback (of 1- or 2- JP Value) to gain additional advantage (or the same cost as the drawback) instead of the normal traits.
+A dependent family member or loved-one, for example, complicates his life, as does a strong dislike of guns.
+If the superhero’s group is playing with traits and drawbacks, a superhero can choose two 1- or 2-point advantages for free, with a complication (of 1- or 2- JP Value) to gain an additional advantage (or the same cost as the complication) instead of the normal traits/drawbacks.

 Neither of these things are bad.
 They just make being a superhero a little tougher.
 Ads cost JPs and Comps yield JPs.
 The superhero must clear his Ads and Comps with his GM because some, specifically the Comps, might simply not “complicate” his life enough in a particular game setting or under a certain style of play.
 Forsworn From Firearms, for example, complicates his life only if the superhero lives in an area in which firearms are commonly available or used.
 The superhero cannot take more than 10 JP-worth of Comps.